kivy/kivy/doc/sources/faq.rst

 is critical, on the C level.

-For graphics drawing, we also leverage today's GPUs which are, for some tasks such as graphics rasterization, much more efficent than a CPU.
+For graphics drawing, we also leverage today's GPUs which are, for some tasks such as graphics rasterization, much more efficient than a CPU.
 Kivy does as much as is reasonable on the GPU to maximize performance.
 If you use our Canvas API to do the drawing, there is even a compiler that we invented which optimizes your drawing code